 No one is immune to hacking.
-It can happen to anybody, and when it does, there is no point regretting it.
-You really have to know what sort of security you have on all your web services, and how you can better manage them.
+It can happen to anybody, and when it does, there is no point in regretting it.
+You really have to know what sort of security you have on all your web services and how you can better manage them.

 How You Are Helping Hackers

 Here, we will see some obvious things you can do to make yourself immune to hacking.

 1. Facebook Profiles

 As the largest social network, Facebook profile is the first thing you need to secure.
 Go, check it out from the outside.
 Log out of your Facebook then look your account up, from an outsider’s point of view.